hikeventures/hikeventures.github.io/_posts/2016-03-18-Packrafting-River-Dee-Scotland-Day-1.markdown

 Having ordered my pot of tea, I had a chance to look around.
 Besides the woman who severed me, there was another elderly woman, wearing a similar neat white apron.
 She was busy doing something behind a glass display which contained a five selection of most deliciously looking muffins and pastry.
 Looking at them I wished I still ate sugar.
 But I had to stay strong and I chased the tempting thoughts away.
 My pot of tea arrived and standing.

 ## On the way to the River Dee
 Refreshed we started walking to find a place where we could inflate our packrafts and finally start our packrafting trip.
+It has been very cold during the night and the gras was still frozen.
+However, the wonderful scenery and sun made us feel excited to start paddling and to get close to the nature.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/25607400980/in/dateposted-public/" title="Packrafting the River Dee"><img src="https://farm2.staticflickr.com/1442/25607400980_4a2ed0c9df_b.jpg" width="1024" height="768" alt="Packrafting the River Dee"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

+After a short hike we found a spot which was suiteable to inflate our packrafts and to easily get into the river.
+On some spots the river was partly frozen but as we realized later on it was not difficult to break with our packrafts through the ice.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/25813026991/in/dateposted-public/" title="Packrafting the River Dee"><img src="https://farm2.staticflickr.com/1540/25813026991_f2dc51fe86_b.jpg" width="1024" height="768" alt="Packrafting the River Dee"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

 ## Inflating the Packrafts
+Having in inflated our packrafts we were good to go.
+Konstantin inflated his packraft on a different spot but Patrick was the first one who made it into the river.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/25720737682/in/dateposted-public/" title="Packrafting the River Dee in Scotland"><img src="https://farm2.staticflickr.com/1499/25720737682_7e90c9e959_b.jpg" width="1024" height="681" alt="Packrafting the River Dee in Scotland"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/25815608426/in/dateposted-public/" title="Packrafting the River Dee in Scotland"><img src="https://farm2.staticflickr.com/1507/25815608426_e63297c5c8_b.jpg" width="1024" height="681" alt="Packrafting the River Dee in Scotland"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/25211155704/in/dateposted-public/" title="Packrafting the River Dee in Scotland"><img src="https://farm2.staticflickr.com/1543/25211155704_7246941e5b_b.jpg" width="1024" height="681" alt="Packrafting the River Dee in Scotland"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>